 Things are looking good, and all my content is in place.
 We’re almost done with our website!

 Design From Anywhere at Automattic.

 Congratulations on making it through Part 2 of this tutorial series!
 You’re well on your way to creating a new website for your small business.
-Stay tuned for Part Three: Customization & Sharing, where we’ll connect our social media accounts to be featured in a sidebar with two widgets—the Instagram and Twitter widgets—and also talk about setting up a blog, scheduling posts, and connecting blog posts to social media accounts.
+Continue on to Part Three: Customization & Sharing, where we’ll connect our social media accounts to be featured in a sidebar with two widgets—the Instagram and Twitter widgets—and also talk about setting up a blog, scheduling posts, and connecting blog posts to social media accounts.